What to Buy for Taking Up Tennis

 Frequently Asked Questions

-What type of tennis racket should a complete beginner buy?
+What type of tennis racket should a beginner buy?

-Can I just wear regular running shoes to play tennis?
+Can I wear running shoes to play tennis?

 What should I wear to play tennis?